 Also, reading goals for adults don’t just have to be about the physical act of reading.
 Don’t worry, I’ve got a few suggestions for you that don’t involve reading challenges.

 Have I got you convinced?
-Here are eight reading goals for adults for you to try in 2020.
+Here are eight reading goals for adults for you to try this year.

 Reading Goal #1: Read More Books